 You can turn a Biscornu into an ornament also.
 To change the size of your biscornu, change the count of your fabric from 32 count to 28 or even 22 count.
 You may need to adjust the number of strands of floss or size of pearl cotton you stitch with to be sure that your stitches cover your fabric well on a larger count.
 Click here to see how to finish a Biscornu.
 Be sure to add a loop for hanging your ornament before you finish whipstitching all the sides together!

 If you are looking for other ideas, check out Sandy’s Finishing Touches.
 In her book she goes over some of the same things we have talked about, but covers many other options including covering a brick, ball or egg shaped foam ornament, cases, coasters, and adding special effects such as ruffles, tassels, and mitered corners.

 Hopefully this series has given you some ideas and tips to finish your own ornaments.
 We would love to see how you finish your ornaments.
-Your pictures may be shared in future newsletters or on our Save Our Stitches! website.
+Your pictures may be shared in future articles, newsletters, or on our Save Our Stitches! website.

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information:

 “The following article was published by Nordic Needle in their weekly e-mail newsletter.
 Permission was granted to share this article in (name of your publication).
 For information on subscribing to their newsletter, visit www.nordicneedle.com.”